 This coconut ice cream recipe is from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Estheticain specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy this chocolate coconut ice cream recipe.

 Chocolate Coconut Ice Cream

 - 1 large ripe avocado (peeled and chopped)

 - ½ cup canned coconut milk

 - ¼ cup of Honest Keto Maple syrup

 - Pinch of pink salt